The Best $1500 High-End Gaming PC Build – October 2021

 This Month’s Build, Featuring Intel and Nvidia!

-For September 2021, we recommend builders of the $1,500 High-End Gaming PC Build go for AMD’s Ryzen 5 5600X, a six-core, 12-thread CPU that is by far the best value among high-end gaming chips.
-And after nearly a year of waiting, it’s finally possible to order a GPU to go along with this CPU, namely Nvidia’s ultra-popular GTX 1660 Ti 6GB.
-Yes, prices are elevated above MSRP, but that’s just a fact of life right now, and rather than keep waiting, we suggest you jump into gaming… or go for the pre-built gaming PC we list down below!
+For October 2021, we recommend builders of the $1,500 High-End Gaming PC Build go for Intel’s Core i5-10600KF, a six-core, 12-thread CPU that is by far the best value among gaming chips today.
+And after nearly a year of waiting, it’s finally possible to order a GPU to go along with this CPU, namely AMD’s new Radeon RX 6600 XT 8GB.
+While marked up above its original MSRP, it’s actually the best deal on the retail GPU market at this point.
+So rather than keep waiting, we suggest you jump into gaming… or go for the pre-built gaming PC we list down below!

 This build is also equipped with a fast 1TB PCIe solid-state drive and 16GB of high-speed DDR4-3600 RAM.
 For the case, we recommend a sleek tempered glass model from Corsair, while the build is anchored by a Gold-rated 650W fully-modular power supply.
 Learn more about this build and post your questions in our YouTube overview.

 If you want to accessorize your new build, check out our top keyboard, mouse, and monitor recommendations at the end of this build guide.
 We update this build monthly, as prices and components in this market change quite frequently, and a few dollars here or there could buy you a lot of performance.
 Throughout our guides, we provide links to Amazon or Newegg for our US readers, and our Amazon links will auto-convert for readers in Canada, the UK, and parts of the EU, with substitutions made based on regional availability.
 Your use of these links helps support this site, allowing us to continue to update this guide regularly.

 The Pre-Built Option